 At Winthrop University, we are taking advantage of the many opportunities SNS provide to communicate with current and prospective students, faculty and staff, alumni, and others with affinity for Winthrop.
 Provided below is a brief list of some of the more popular Web sites used for connecting with others.
 Some sites may be used for marketing purposes, whereas others are listed to make the Winthrop community aware of their presence.

-Winthrop: Winthrop maintains a group at http://winthrop.facebook.com/winthrop.university.
-Several departments and many student clubs have a presence on Facebook.
-Check out Winthrop affiliated sites listed in our Social Media Directory or register your group to be list in the directory.
+Winthrop: Winthrop maintains a page with a growing number of fans at http://winthrop.facebook.com/winthrop.university.
+Several departments and many student clubs have a presence on Facebook also.

 Summary: This photo sharing site allows users to post still photos as well as video.
-Flickr enables users to share photos with friends and family and also to create albums, souvenirs, and cards.
+Flickr enables users to share photos with friends and family and also to create albums and cards.
 Winthrop photos may be viewed at http://www.flickr.com/photos/winthropuniversity and http://www.flickr.com/people/winthropuniversity or by doing a search.